geronimus1/softwareengineerguide/README.md

 To assist them, I have compiled a comprehensive list of recommended reading materials for individuals transitioning from a non-engineering background to a career in software engineering.

 Furthermore, even if you are already a software engineer, you can still utilize this manual to enhance your skills and progress towards becoming a super software engineer.

+This guide is made for you to change.
+Please comment and edit this document!
+If you have problems with editing just [write me on Linkedin](https://www.linkedin.com/in/yurigeronimus/)

 ## Instruction
 >Attention citizens of Metropolis!
 Just like how Superman goes step-by-step to save the day, you too can become a software engineer by following a step-by-step reading list.
 And the best part?
 You can stop at any moment, just like how Superman takes a break to eat a sandwich.